molines/ENERGETICS/DOC/Portin-Jean-Zay.md

   permits to avoid the crash.

   * more tests need to be performed in order to tackle this problem cleanly, but so far we try to produce a year of simulation ( 2004) with this setting.
+  * Previous modification in the namelist_ice were not enough to prevent the model to blow in may.
+Reducing the time step had no significant effect on the model stability.
+So we look for advices from Clement Rousset (SI3 expert) and set back the ln_dynALL to true, but use the Prather advection scheme, instead of the default UMx (Ultimate-Machos).
+Doing so the model get stable and we were able to finish the first year of simulation, with a time step of 144 sec...
+  * We decided to repeat the first year (2004) in continuation.
+We were even able to increase the time step to 180 sec.
+  * Worth to note that we add to fix a missing month (Jan.
+2004) in the SSH bdy-file for the Hudson bdy segment.
+The problem in building this file comes from a sosie error due to missing nav_lon,nav_lat in the Jan.
+2004 Glorys extraction.
+  * We also detect a cluster of 9 points (3x3) isolated on Greenland, where the SSH was raising continuously.
+We filled up those 9 points and adapt the domain_cfg file (version 3.3.3) and recompute the masks for coherency.